 - Continuing Medical Education credit when possible and appropriate

 - Reimbursement for FTE and clinic costs of participating in funded research projects

-Funding for the WPRN comes from the University of Washington Institute of Translational Health Sciences (ITHS) and Department of Family Medicine (UWFM), and research grants.
+The WPRN is supported by the University of Washington Institute of Translational Health Sciences (ITHS), the Department of Family Medicine (UWFM), and funded research grants.

 - ✓ Improving Safe Medication Prescribing among Patients with Chronic Kidney Disease

 - ✓ Cervical Cancer Screening: Are Women Over, Under, or Appropriately Screened?

 - ✓ Using Electronic Communications to Improve Hypertension in the Community (e-CHIP)

 - ✓ Patient Preference for Weight Loss Program